 Before we get to the top three though, I will say: For those of you who are new to the city, and may have tried bagels before in their home cities (and maybe didn’t like them all that much), give them another shot.
 They ARE different here, and they’re freaking delicious.

 The only bad thing about these bagels is that they’re so popular you may have trouble getting out the door with one in under 30 minutes on a weekend.
-They’re an efficient place but with so many people loving their bagels, you may need to settle into the line and make a friend while you wait.
+They’re an efficient place but with so many people loving their bagels, you may need to settle into the line (or outside during COVID) and make a friend while you wait.